Key Messages About Oceans from the National Climate Assessment

 Climate changes that result in conditions substantially different from recent history may significantly increase costs to businesses as well as disrupt public access and enjoyment of ocean areas.

 In response to observed and projected climate impacts, some existing ocean policies, practices, and management efforts are incorporating climate change impacts.
-These initiatives can serve as models for other efforts and ultimately enable people and communities to adapt to changing ocean conditions.
+These initiatives can serve as models for other efforts and ultimately enable people and communities to

 To learn more about how climate change affects oceans, explore the resources in the sidebar.